beyond-immersion/bannou-service/docs/primers/Extraction.md

 - **Storage**: Store the oil in a cool, dark place to preserve its quality and prevent rancidity.

 Mechanical pressing is one of the most natural and least invasive methods of extraction, making it ideal for producing high-quality, unrefined oils.
 Its simplicity and the high value of its products have made it a staple extraction method throughout history.

+### Hot Pressing

+Hot Pressing is a method of oil extraction that involves the application of heat in addition to mechanical pressure.
+This process typically yields more oil than cold pressing but can alter the characteristics of the oil due to the heat involved.
+The process is commonly used for oils intended for cooking and industrial applications where the subtle flavors and nutrients present in cold-pressed oils are less critical.

+**Equipment and Steps**:

+1. **Materials Required**:
+   - **Seeds or Nuts**: Common sources include olives, sunflower seeds, and peanuts.
+   - **Heat Source**: For warming the seeds or nuts before pressing.
+   - **Oil Press**: Mechanical press for extracting the oil.

+2. **Process Steps**:

+   **a.
+Preparation**:
+   - **Cleaning and Sorting**: Ensure the seeds or nuts are clean and free from impurities.
+   - **Heating**: Gently warm the seeds or nuts to a specific temperature to increase oil yield and facilitate extraction.

+   **b.
+Pressing**:
+   - **Feeding into Press**: Introduce the warmed seeds or nuts into the press.
+   - **Extraction**: Apply mechanical pressure to extract the oil.
+The heat and pressure cause the oil to separate from the solid parts.

+   **c.
+Collection and Refinement**:
+   - **Collecting Oil**: Collect the oil as it flows out of the press.
+   - **Refining (if necessary)**: Depending on the intended use, the oil may be refined to remove impurities and improve stability.

+3. **Products and Applications**:
+   - **Cooking Oils**: Hot-pressed oils are commonly used in cooking, offering a higher smoke point than cold-pressed oils.
+   - **Industrial Oils**: Used in various industrial applications where the extraction efficiency is more critical than the oil's subtle properties.

+4. **Environmental and Safety Notes**:
+   - **Waste Management**: Properly manage the leftover seed or nut meal, which can be used as animal feed or fertilizer.
+   - **Heat Control**: Monitor the temperature closely to prevent burning or degradation of the oil.

+Hot Pressing offers a balance between efficiency and quality, making it a versatile method in the oil extraction industry, especially in scenarios where the volume of production is a priority.

 ### Infusion and Maceration